nschwei/PondScum/README.md

 ### How should scoring work?
-every time you complete a single rotation it should add a number of points to the counter if you land an your feet you get a full score if you don't you get a penalty multiplier
+every time you complete a single rotation it should add a number of points to the counter if you land on your feet you get a full score if you don't you get a penalty multiplier

 ############
 ### UI
- - Pause menu []
+ - Pause menu [x]
+     - this will need some art and stuff but it functions for now []
  - Main menu []
  - Score UI [x]